marcinn1337/pomodoro/README.md

 In theme section, you can choose background color for each session.

-In audio section:
+In audio section:<br>
-Alarm Sound - Alarm sound which is playing when each session is over.
+Alarm Sound - Alarm sound which is playing when each session is over.<br>
 Background Sound - You can choose which sound you want to play in background.